willyliu/rtl8812au/README.rst

 Note that I'm not supporting or developing this driver here, just collected a bunch of ad-hoc patches from different sources for my own purposes.

+Please do not ask me to add or merge additional featues or fix something here - I'm not a kernel developer and don't even have hardware to test this locally.

 Performance
 -----------